Epidilius/Miner-Manager/README.md

 - CCMinerName: The name of your ccminer
 - MinerName: What you want your bat file to be called
 - CatalystName: The name of your catalyst file.
 This starts the bat file (which runs your miner) to avoid locking issues

-MaxTemp: The max temperatur of your GPU
+- MaxTemp: The max temperature of your GPU

 ----  ----  ----  ----
 Setup: